 Address: 116 Sutton Pl, Taos Ski Valley, NM 87525

 We imagine winter activities aren’t the first thing that comes to mind when considering New Mexico.
-However, Taos Ski Valley is one of the best places for chilly adventures.
-The ski resort is located in the Sangre de Cristo Mountains.
-It offers a variety of things to do, including skiing, snowboarding, cross-country skiing, and tubing, as well as snowsports programs like adult and children’s lessons.
+However, Taos Ski Valley is one of the best places to visit for outdoor adventures.

-Taos Ski Valley also has a unique program called Ski Weeks, where you can join in on a fully-immersive week-long ski experience.
-Their Ski Weeks are a great way to focus on enhancing your ski or riding skills.
+Taos Ski Valley also has a unique program called Ski Week, where you can join in on a fully immersive week-long ski experience.
+Their Ski Week is a great way to focus on enhancing your ski or riding skills.
 Participants can join a group to meet new friends or experience Taos’ Ski Weeks via a private lesson.